 This species no longer occurs in Ontario, likely because of human persecution and habitat loss.
 In the 19th century, hunting parties would attack overwintering sites and kill all the snakes found.
 The last confirmed report of a timber rattlesnake from Ontario was in 1941.

 Current Status and Protection

 The timber rattlesnake is currently listed as Extirpated under the Ontario Endangered Species Act, 2007 and Extirpated under the federal Species at Risk Act.
 It is not listed as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act.
 The International Union for Conservation of Nature lists the status of the timber rattlesnake as Least Concern.
-The species’ status was last confirmed in October 2012.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+The species’ status was last confirmed in March 2007.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.

 What You Can Do

 - Get involved in reptile and amphibian conservation on your property, on the road and in your community